 Johnson, Barnes to debate in tight Wisconsin Senate race

 MADISON, Wis.
-(AP) — Republican Sen. Ron Johnson and Democratic challenger Mandela Barnes were set to meet Friday night in the first of two planned debates in a close race that could help decide control of the U.S. Senate.
+(AP) — Republican Wisconsin U.S. Sen. Ron Johnson and Democratic challenger Mandela Barnes are to meet Thursday night for their second and final debate before the Nov.
+8 election.

-Johnson, seeking his third term, and Barnes, Wisconsin’s lieutenant governor, agreed to a one-hour, televised debate hosted by the Wisconsin Broadcasters Association in Milwaukee.
+Johnson, who is seeking a third term, and Barnes, the lieutenant governor, are locked in a tight race that could determine which party controls the Senate.
+Their first debate last week, hosted by the Wisconsin Broadcasters Association, was marked by both candidates repeating their well-worn positions, but breaking little new ground.

-Abortion, crime and inflation have dominated the race.
-An 1849 law banning abortion led clinics in Wisconsin to stop providing abortion services after the Supreme Court overturned the Roe v.
-Wade decision that protected abortion rights.
-Barnes has highlighted Johnson’s support for anti-abortion legislation.
-Polls have repeatedly shown a majority of Wisconsinites support abortion rights.
+Both campaigns have mirrored arguments being made in races nationally, with Johnson focusing on crime, public safety and the economy while Barnes has tried to make it about abortion, Johnson’s views on election integrity and the Jan.
+6, 2021, insurrection at the Capitol.

-Johnson and other Republicans have attacked Barnes in ads and on the campaign trail as soft on crime because of his support for ending cash bail and past statements on redirecting police funding.
-Barnes has denied that he wants to defund police.
+Johnson, one of former President Donald Trump’s most ardent supporters, has embraced controversial views during his years in the Senate and in his reelection campaign.
+A former plastics manufacturer, Johnson has questioned the outcome of the 2020 election, downplayed the Jan.
+6 riot and touted unproven treatments for COVID-19.